Digital Agency Industry Report

 This crash course in async work exposed many shops to new workforces they didn’t have access to before.
 Offshoring and nearshoring are now used by a large percentage of the industry.
 This is helping offset some of the salary pressure many shops have been under, but it comes with unique costs.
 Getting the async communication and processes right is critical to being successful here.

-08. 4-day workweek
+08. The start of the 4-day workweek

 At the start of 2022, a group in the UK piloted a six-month trial of a 4-day work week.
 32hrs and no loss of pay for employees.
 When the results arrived in early 2023 they were pretty shocking.